clokep/relapse/docs/usage/configuration/config_documentation.md

 By default, other servers will try to reach our server on port 8448, which can be inconvenient in some environments.

-Provided `https://<server_name>/` on port 443 is routed to Synapse, this option configures Synapse to serve a file at `https://<server_name>/.well-known/matrix/server`.
+Provided `https://<server_name>/` on port 443 is routed to Relapse, this option configures Relapse to serve a file at `https://<server_name>/.well-known/matrix/server`.
 This will tell other servers to send traffic to port 443 instead.

 This option currently defaults to false.